 Licensed Clinical Social Workers (LCSWs) are mental health professionals trained to provide a range of services, including psychotherapy, crisis intervention, case management, and advocacy.
 LCSWs are uniquely poised to understand and work with complex social conditions due to their social work background.

-An LCSW’s training typically includes a Master’s Degree in Social Work (MSW) from an accredited school.
+An LCSW’s training typically includes a Master of Social Work (MSW) degree from an accredited school.
 In addition to coursework, this degree usually includes supervised fieldwork or internships.
 After earning their degree, aspiring LCSWs must complete postgraduate clinical work experience under supervision and pass a social work licensure exam.

 LCSWs are known for their “person-in-environment” perspective, which involves examining an individual’s interactions with their surroundings and how social issues affect their mental health.
 This perspective allows LCSWs to work on the macro level, advocating for societal change that can help groups of people, in addition to providing individual therapy.
 In addition to working for social change on a large level, LCSWs often connect their clients with community services that can help them thrive.